↓ Skip to candidate cards Β· Read the full guide

 Third-party votes carry real cost here

 In California's jungle primary, a vote for a Green Party candidate isn't a protest β€” it's a subtraction from the progressive pool.
 Green Party VP nominee Butch Ware ran on Jill Stein's 2024 ticket, which drew votes from progressive Democrats in swing states.
 The same dynamic applies here, amplified by the top-two structure.
+It is also worth noting that a Sacramento court ruled Ware failed to submit correct tax returns on time β€” he will not appear on the June ballot and would be a write-in candidate only.
 Every vote that doesn't go to a viable Democrat makes the lock-out scenario more likely.

 What strategic voting looks like in 2026